vishakanirmal/vishakanirmal.github.io/content/lucid.md

 ## Selected projects
 This selection of projects showcases my journey at Lucid, starting as a UX intern in 2020 and culminating in my role as the youngest Senior UX Designer at the company.
 My most recent project, Quick Tools, involved leading 0→1 product development, transforming my winning 2023 hackathon concept into a fully launched feature set.
 I collaborated closely with Directors and C-Suite executives to bring this vision to life.

-**If you have the password from my resume, you can take a look at my case studies for [Quick Tools](/quicktools) and [Visual Activities](/visualactivities) here.**

-Otherwise, scroll through the live versions of this work below:

 ## [Quick tools](https://training.lucid.co/quick-tools/1954453), Senior UX Designer (2024)
 ![Quick tools](../src/images/quicktools/quickshapebank.gif)